Deployment Roles and Responsibilities

 Upgrades to Event Broker Services for New Releases and Maintenance Loads

-Public Region or Dedicated Region
+Public Cluster or Dedicated Cluster

 Solace Customer

-You are responsible for scheduling an upgrade slot after the full support phase ends.
 When the technical support phase ends, if you have not yet scheduled an upgrade slot for your event broker services, Solace automatically upgrades them to the latest production release (that supports upgrades).
-For more information about scheduling an upgrade slot and upgrades, see Upgrading Event Broker Services in PubSub+ Cloud.
+For more information about scheduling an upgrade slot and upgrades, see Upgrading Event Broker Services in Solace Cloud.

 Generally, customers don't need to be present on a call to coordinate the upgrade, but it is recommended to include contact information when booking an upgrade slot in Calendly in case issues arise.
-In some deployments to Customer-Controlled Regions, the customer is required to be present on a call based on the network connectivity configuration.
+In some deployments to Customer-Controlled Clusters, the customer is required to be present on a call based on the network connectivity configuration.

-Customer-Controlled Region
+Customer-Controlled Cluster

 Solace Customer